-If you are drinking every night to the tune of a bottle of wine, this may knock you sideways.
+This may knock you sideways if you are drinking every night to the tune of a bottle of wine.

 However, this latest research coming out of the United Kingdom has done just that.

-New figures show that more than FIFTY men and women a day are being cared for in emergency rooms for alcohol-related liver failure.
+New figures show that more than FIFTY men and women daily are being cared for in emergency rooms for alcohol-related liver failure.
 Drinking every night is creating an epidemic.

-All fueled by people buying huge amounts of alcohol in supermarkets and drinking at home.
+All fueled by people buying vast amounts of alcohol in supermarkets and drinking at home.